Everyday Nourishing Foods

 Before You Cook: Rinse?
 Soak?
 Both?

 Rinse: Always rinse basmati rice in cool water until the water runs mostly clear.
 This washes away dust and extra surface starch that can make rice gummy.
+For step-by-step photos and detailed instructions, see my How to Rinse and Soak Basmati Rice post.

 Soak (15-60 min): Soaking hydrates the slender basmati grains, helps them cook evenly, and can reduce broken grains.
 Drain well before cooking.
 When you soak, you can use the tighter 1:1 ratio.